|Birth: ||Apr. 1, 1933|

 My Daddy was the glue in my family putting Jesus Christ, our Saviour, first in his life.
 He loved traveling and fishing.
 He never met a stranger.
 Once you met him, it was like you've always known him.
 He would give you the shirt off his back if you needed it.
 He especially loved to spend time with family and his church family.
 My Dad always had a big heart and was friendly with everyone.

 In April 2008, we had a big surprise 75th birthday party for him.
 He thought he was going to my niece's baby shower.
 But the biggest surprise for him was my younger sister, her husband, and his 8 month old 2nd grandson showing up from Michigan.
 We're so glad we did that for him.
 Little did we know that would be his last birthday here on earth.
-As of March 23, 2014, he has another grandson and a granddaughter.
-He now has 4 grandsons and 2 granddaughters, 2 step-grandaughters, 3 great-grandsons, 2 great-granddaughters and 2 step-great-granddaughters.
+As of 2016, he now has 5 grandsons and 4 granddaughters, 3 great-grandsons, 4 great-granddaughters & 1 great, great granddaughter.

 Before he died, my Daddy had been sick and bleeding internally for a couple months and he never said anything.
 He became so sick one day, he had to be taken to the ER.
 They kept him in the hospital for a week for tests and treatment until the next Friday and sent him home.
 I woke up the next morning and found that God had called him home.
 He had his 2nd heart attack in his sleep just like his own Daddy.
 He always said he wanted to go in his sleep and he wanted to be at home and not no hospital.
 God granted him his wishes.

 I miss him terribly.
 In his later years, he and I had a very close relationship.
 Mornings were our time together.
 If you still have your Mom or Dad, work on having a close relationship with them.
 Life is too short.
 Make sure you tell them you love them.
 Give them a call or visit.
 You don't want to wait until they're gone and deal with guilt and regret along with grief.
 Grief is enough to deal with.
 I told my Daddy I loved him when he was in the hospital.
-He's in no more pain and he's waiting to welcome us home.
+He's in no more pain and he's sleeping until Jesus Christ raises him up.

 To Those I Love And Those Who Love Me